ls-ux-mpw/how-to/readme.md

 ```

 ## URL-Based Functions
-At the bottom of the code is a script that performs different functions based on what's typed into a url suffix -- in this case, if you add `?dc=` then a parameter name, it automatically clicks on a different page element depending on the parameter name.
+At the bottom of the code is a separate script that performs different functions based on what's typed into a url suffix -- in this case, if you add `?dc=` then a parameter name, it automatically clicks on a different page element depending on the parameter name.
 For example, according to the code below, if you type `https://www.lovesac.com/how-to?dc=sactionals-cover`, the page will open, then the "Covering Your Sactionals" link will be clicked the second the page loads.
 ```js
 if (dynamicContent == 'sactionals-cover') {